-- promptly distributes materials identified by the Ministry for distribution to School Council members and posts said material(s) in a school location accessible to parents/caregivers; - attend every meeting of the School Council or delegates this responsibility to the Vice Principal (or designate) if unable to attend; - act as a resource person to the School Council and shall assist the School Council in obtaining information relevant to the functions of the School Council, including information relating to relevant legislation, regulations and policies; - consider each recommendation made to the Principal by the School Council and advise the School Council of the action taken in response to the recommendation; - solicit the views of the School Council under the Education Act and the regulations, with respect to the following matters: - 1.
-The establishment or the amendment of school policies and guidelines that relate to pupil achievement or to the accountability of the education system to parents/caregivers, including, - i) a local code of conduct established under subsection 303 (1) or (2) of the Act governing the behaviour of all persons in the school, and ii) school policies or guidelines related to policies and guidelines established by the Board under subsection 302 (5) of the Act respecting appropriate dress for pupils in schools within the Board's jurisdiction. - 2.
-The development of implementation plans for new education initiatives that relate to pupil achievement or to the accountability of the education system to parents/caregivers, including, implementation plans for a local code of conduct established under subsection 303 (1) or (2) of the Act governing the behaviour. - provide input on the School Improvement Plan (SIP), based on the Education Quality and Accountability Office's reports on the results of tests of pupils and the communication of those plans to the public; - observe the School Council's and/or the Board's Code of Conduct and these By-Laws.
+- solicit the views of the School Council under the Education Act and the regulations, with respect to the following matters: - 1.
+The establishment or the amendment of school policies and guidelines that relate to pupil achievement or to the accountability of the education system to parents/caregivers, including, - A local code of conduct established under subsection 303 (1) or (2) of the Act governing the behavior of all persons in the school, and - School policies or guidelines related to policies and guidelines established by the Board under subsection 302 (5) of the Act respecting appropriate dress for pupils in schools within the Board's jurisdiction. - 2.
+The development of implementation plans for new education initiatives that relate to pupil achievement or to the accountability of the education system to parents/caregivers, including, - implementation plans for a local code of conduct established under subsection 303 (1) or (2) of the Act governing the behavior.